dwyl/learn-daydream-and-nightmare/README.md

 The _reason_ we have organized the tutorial with Daydream _first_ is that you don't _need_ to know Nightmare.js to use Daydream, and it can be used by people without "coding" experience.

 ### How to Disable a Chrome Extension when Not In Use

++ In your Chrome Browser, visit: chrome://extensions/